AI-BTech/YT2mp4/README.md

 # YT2mp4
-an open source mass video downloader!
+an open source mass video downloader! it will download the 3 most recently published yt video

 ## READ BEFORE INSTALLATION